mobify/workshop--adaptivejs-site-1x/README.md

 ##Ready to Continue?

-Once you've got the view set up we can move onto adding some styling to it.
+Once you've got the view set up we can move on to adding some styling to it.
 Run the following command to move on:

 ```
+git clean -f && git checkout step-3-style-category-page
 ```